Easy 4-Ingredient Buckeye Peanut Butter Balls

 1. Dip every single peanut butter ball, leaving the very top part undipped, so to resemble an actual buckeye.
 We’ve used a regular table fork in the past, as well as tongs or toothpicks.
 You can also use a dipping fork or tool to dip your peanut butter balls into the chocolate.

-2. At this point, you’ll need to chill the buckeye peanut butter balls for about 15-20 minutes in the freezer; then remove all the toothpicks and cover up the holes with your finger (totally optional).
+2. At this point, you’ll need to chill the buckeye peanut butter balls for about 15-20 minutes in the freezer; then remove all the toothpicks and cover up the holes in the top of the ball with your finger (totally optional).

 how to make chocolate peanut butter balls by dipping them in chocolate and smoothing over the toothpick hole with finger

-Make sure the peanut butter you’re using isn’t a super greasy peanut butter.
+Make sure the peanut butter you’re using isn’t a super greasy, natural peanut butter.
 If it’s too oily, the chocolate may not want to coat the peanut butter mixture.
+I do use Skippy Natural most of the time, but it's not like the more natural nut butters.

 Put the melted chocolate in a deeper dish for dipping; I prefer my 2-cup Pyrex measuring cup because I can use it in the microwave, and it’s the perfect depth and breadth for dipping.